Research Learning Series (RLS): Getting Funding for Training – Tips for a Successful NIH Loan Repayment Program Application

 • Elizabeth Burner, MD, MPH, PhD

-SAEM Grants Committee Chair / Associate Professor, Clinical Emergency Medicine
+Associate Professor, Clinical Emergency Medicine

-Dr. Elizabeth Burner is an Associate Professor of Clinical Emergency Medicine at the Keck School of Medicine of the University of Southern California, Research Director for the Department of Emergency Medicine, and a Faculty Instructor with the SC-CTSI Workforce Development core.
+Elizabeth Burner, MD, MPH, PhD, is an Associate Professor of Clinical Emergency Medicine at the Keck School of Medicine of the University of Southern California, Research Director for the Department of Emergency Medicine, and a Faculty Instructor with the SC-CTSI Workforce Development core.
 In 2013, Dr. Burner joined the faculty at the Keck School and has worked clinically in the emergency department at the LAC+USC hospital, the Jail Urgent Care based in the LA County Twin Towers Correctional Facility, as well as several community hospitals in the Los Angeles area.
 Dr. Burner's research interests center on investigating emergent health communication tools to reach health disparity groups, and directing patients to chronic care and medical homes as appropriate.
 She is committed to engaging patients in healthier lifestyles.
 She conducts mixed methods research to better understand the viewpoints of marginalized populations, particularly urban Latino immigrants.
 Her work has been supported by several NIH, institutional, and local grants.